Evolutionary graph theory derived from eco-evolutionary dynamics: Suppressing ecological dynamics in eco-evolutionary dynamics

-The equilibrium we consider is where the population size is $N$ and population density, defined here as the number of individuals per site, is 1.
+The equilibrium we consider is where the population is equally distributed across all sites such that there is one individual per site giving a total population size of $N$.
 There are several ways available to modify the birth and death rates so that, whenever there is a deviation from the equilibrium, a negative ecological feedback loop comes into effect and pushes the population towards the equilibrium.
-Due to its simplicity, we have opted to use the Heaviside step function \begin{linenomath*} \end{linenomath*} The modified death rate of individual $i$ amplifies its death rate by $c$ if present on a site with multiple occupancy but otherwise has no effect; that is, \begin{linenomath*} \end{linenomath*} Similarly, the modified birth rate of individual $i$ amplifies its birth rate onto site $n$ by $c$ if site $n$ is empty but otherwise has no effect; that is, \begin{linenomath*} \end{linenomath*} The infinitesimal generator for the modified birth and death rates, denoted $\mathcal{L}_c$, is given by equation \eqref{eq: generator} but with $b$ replaced by $B$ and $d$ replaced by $D$.
+We use the Heaviside step function \begin{linenomath*} \end{linenomath*} but other functions to suppress the ecological dynamics would work equally well.
+The modified death rate of $I_i$ amplifies its death rate by $c$ if present on a site with multiple occupancy but otherwise has no effect; that is, \begin{linenomath*} \end{linenomath*} Similarly, the modified birth rate of $I_i$ amplifies its birth rate onto site $n$ by $c$ if site $n$ is empty but otherwise has no effect; that is, \begin{linenomath*} \end{linenomath*} The infinitesimal generator for the modified birth and death rates, denoted $\mathcal{L}_c$, is given by Equation \eqref{eq: generator} but with $b$ replaced by $B$ and $d$ replaced by $D$.
 The parameter $c$ controls the strength of the negative ecological feedback loop's effect.
 For $c=1$, there is no effect.
 For $c>1$, it is more likely that individuals sharing a site will die and that offspring are placed onto empty sites.
-This effect is maximised for $c\to\infty$, which suppresses ecological dynamics resulting in fixed population size and density.
+This effect is maximised for $c\to\infty$, which suppresses ecological dynamics resulting in fixed population size and distribution.